shamisem/portfolio/library.md

 ---

 # Technical writing library
 Here's a collection of books that helped me hone my craft and will likely be useful for other writers as well.
-Most of these are quite obviously pertinent to technical writing, and the rest will help you grow as a writer in general.

 ## How to write better
 * William Zinsser, "On Writing Well"